kristianmandrup/nx-code-mods/Readme.md

 ## <a name='Insertintofunctionblock'></a>Insert into function block

-Insert code into a function block (WIP)
+Insert code into a function block

 ```ts
 insertInsideFunctionBlockInTree(